joxtraex/TeslaFootageAnalyzer/README.md

 TeslaFootageAnalyzer

 This project is about processing the footage pulled from the Tesla dashcam feature.
-It shows and plays 3 of the videos associated with one particular isntance of time from the recording incident.
+It shows and plays 3 of the videos associated with one particular instance of time from the recording incident.

 Libraries needed:
 https://pypi.org/project/PyQt5/